Policies & Procedures

 Attendance: It is extremely important that dancers attend all classes.
 Consistency in training and hard work is what encourages improvement.
 Dancers should arrive no more than 15 minutes before class and picked up promptly after class.
 We truly care about the safety of our students.

 Recital: It is understood that all registered students will participate in the Seasonal Shows.
 We will have a show in December and a show in June.
-There will be a $35/family recital fee to cover the costs of renting a facility, props, staff, etc. Costume fee is $60.
+There will be a $50/family recital fee to cover the costs of renting a facility, props, staff, etc. The costume fee for our combo classes is $65 per dance.

 Studio Closure: If the school district in your area is closed, we will send out an email by 3:00pm to let you know if we will be holding classes or not.
 Often by this time the roads have been cleared and we will be holding class.